Topological operators, noninvertible symmetries and decomposition

-In this paper we discuss the relationship between noninvertible topological operators, one-form symmetries, and decomposition of two-dimensional quantum field theories, focusing on two-dimensional orbifolds with and without discrete torsion.
+In this paper we discuss noninvertible topological operators in the context of one-form symmetries and decomposition of two-dimensional quantum field theories, focusing on two-dimensional orbifolds with and without discrete torsion.
 As one component of our analysis, we study the ring of dimension-zero operators in two-dimensional theories exhibiting decomposition.
 From a commutative algebra perspective, the rings are naturally associated to a finite number of points, one point for each universe in the decomposition.
 Each universe is canonically associated to a representation, which defines a projector, an idempotent in the ring of dimension-zero operators.
-We discuss how Wilson lines on boundaries of two-dimensional theories decompose, and compute actions of projectors.
+We discuss how bulk Wilson lines act as defects bridging universes, and how Wilson lines on boundaries of two-dimensional theories decompose, and compute actions of projectors.
 We discuss one-form symmetries of the rings, and related properties.
 We also give general formulas for projection operators, which previously were computed on a case-by-case basis.
 Finally, we propose a characterization of noninvertible higher-form symmetries in this context in terms of representations.
 In that characterization, non-isomorphic universes appearing in decomposition are associated with noninvertible one-form symmetries.

 \begin{flushleft} August 2021 \end{flushleft}